VaibhaRagavan/Rte-News-Bot/README.md

 - **Chat memory is in-memory only** — conversation history resets on Lambda cold start.
 DynamoDB integration planned.
 - **Single news source** — currently ingests RTE only.
 Multi-source support on the roadmap.
+- **Vector IDs**: chunk IDs are suffixed with an index to avoid Pinecone upserts overwriting multiple chunks from the same article.

 ---